 As a more intuitive way to understand the hierarchical uncertainty structure, we show the impact of varying a small number of parameters in \Fig{n1mm_uncertainty}.
 To make this plot, we constructed submatrices of the inverse covariance matrix $\Sigma^{-1}$, took the inverse to determine the partial covariance matrices $\{\Sigma_{\rm sub}\}$, and then found the maximum diagonal partial covariance for each parameter.
 When only 1 parameter is varied, the uncertainty on parameter $a$ is simply:

 For the central charge and lowest lying operators, we see constraints that are better than a part per million, indicating a highly narrow loss canyon.
-As more parameters are varying simultaneously, though, the constraints on individual operators degrades significantly, with constraints loosening to the few percent level after four operators are varied.
-This shows that the space of solutions exhibits a highly complicated correlations among the parameters.
+As more parameters are varied simultaneously, though, the constraints on individual operators degrade significantly, with constraints loosening to the few percent level after four operators are varied.
+This shows that the space of solutions exhibits highly complicated correlations among the parameters.